Multivariate binary probability distribution in the Grassmann formalism: Derivation using Grassmann numbers

-Here, we shall call the resulting Hamiltonian $H(\bar{\theta}_1, \theta_1)$ the marginal Hamiltonian.
+Here we shall call the resulting Hamiltonian $H(\bar{\theta}_1, \theta_1)$ the marginal Hamiltonian.
 From the above expression, we can read that the marginal distribution still follows the same form as the original joint distribution and the parameter of the resulting distribution is the Schur complement of the matrix $\Lambda$.
-In terms of $\Sigma$, the marginal distribution is simply expressed by a principal submatrix of $\Sigma$,
+In terms of $\Sigma$, the marginal distribution is simply expressed as

-Therefore, the diagonal elements of the parameter matrix $\Sigma$ can be interpreted as the mean parameters of the marginal distributions.
+Therefore, the diagonal elements of the matrix $\Sigma$ can be interpreted as the mean parameters of the marginal distributions.

-Here, we discuss the correlation, covariance and statistical independence of the variables.
-From an analogy to the bivariate Bernoulli distribution, the covariance between $x_1$ and $x_2$ can be calculated as a moment about the mean as
+Here we discuss the correlation, covariance, and statistical independence of the variables.
+The covariance between $x_1$ and $x_2$ can be calculated by the Grassmann integral as

 where $\mu_i \equiv \mathrm{E}[x_i] = \Sigma_{ii}$ is the mean parameter.
-Therefore, the product of the off-diagonal terms can be interpreted as the covariance of the variables.
-Here, we notice that the expression for the joint distribution, Eq.~(\ref{eq: joint}), can be transformed to
+Therefore, the product of the off-diagonal elements can be interpreted as the covariance of the variables.
+Here, we define the correlation of binary variables by the Pearson correlation coefficient expressed as